What is ArDB?

 The ArDB Data Analytics capabilities come into play after your samples have been analyzed and validated (and any required corrections and/or calibrations are applied).
 Once your data is finalized, it can be straight-forwardly published to ArDB.

 Once published to ArDB, your results are available for interrogation and interpretation using ArDBs powerful visualization and analytical tools.

 ArDB has no limitations on the data types that can be held within the database.

-So no matter what research area you are working in, what type of samples you are working on or what type of instrumentation you use, ArDB is entirely flexible to accommodate your requirements.
+So no matter what techniques you are using (e.g. GC, HPLC, CHNS, EA, IRMS), or the type of samples you are working with, or what brand/type of instrumentation you use - ArDB is entirely flexible to accommodate your requirements.

-Want to find out more about how ArDB might be able to help your research?
+Want to find out more about how ArDB might be useful to you?

-The application of stable isotope covers a broad and diverse range.
-Databases form a fundamental backbone of many of these applications and there have been numerous databases made available to the stable isotope community.
+Databases form a fundamental backbone of many of these applications and there have been numerous databases made available to the community.